 Wireworm is a group of insects which are often difficult to scout and manage.
 One method used to determine wireworm numbers prior to planting is the use of a solar baiting system.
 It can effectively estimate wireworm larval populations present at a site.

 The scouting technique consists of placing bait stations or traps at several locations within a crop field.
-A minimum of two bait stations per acre is recommended, but in reality establishing 5 to 10 bait station per 30 to 40 acres of crop field should be sufficient if traps are properly located.
+A minimum of two bait stations per acre is recommended, but in reality establishing 5 to 10 bait stations per 30 to 40 acres of crop field should be sufficient if traps are properly located.
 In order to gain accurate estimates of the wireworm population, traps should be located in high risk areas such as in any grassy areas of the field or in areas where wireworms caused injury in previous seasons.
 Although trap placement in fields may occur 2-3 weeks prior to planting of the corn crop, traps placed 7-10 days prior to planting provide more accurate estimates of wireworm numbers as wireworms often remain deep in the soil until soil temperatures warm in the spring.
-With wet conditions and planting dates rapidly approaching in 2008, 7-10 days of monitoring should be sufficient to estimate wireworm populations in field crops.
+With wet conditions and planting dates rapidly approaching in 2011, 7-10 days of monitoring should be sufficient to estimate wireworm populations in field crops.